 The club entered the

 Cup from the mid 70's but did not make the final until 1994 when they

 Cropston in Peter Booth’s final game as skipper.
 Twelve

 in a replay at Ivanhoe after the

-Kibworth have won the league Sunday cup on six occasions in 1994, 2003, 2007, 2010, 2012 and 2013 and were also winners for the first two league 20:20 competitions in 2006 and 2007.
+Kibworth have won the league Sunday cup on eight occasions in 1994, 2003, 2007, 2010, 2012,2013, 2015 and 2016 and were also winners for the first two league 20:20 competitions in 2006 and 2007.
 In 2006 the second XI made the final of the 2nd team Sunday cup for the first time when they were defeated by Market Harborough.
 Sadly a second final in 2008 brought a similar result but twelve months later the team did triumph by beating Leicester Ivanhoe in the final at Ibstock.

 Evening cup competitions did not play a prominent part in the clubs programme until the 1960's and only the Market Harborough Cup was entered prior to this.
 The club did reach one final in this competition in the 1950's, losing to Rockingham, and also lost out to Stoneygate in the 1967 Everards cup final but success evaded the club until the 1980's.